 How does the Bitcoin halving affect the market?

 Historically, the Bitcoin halving has had a significant impact on the wider crypto market.
-The event directly impacts the supply and demand of the world’s most popular cryptoasset, with the amount of new BTC entering the market being cut in half every four years, on average.
+The event directly impacts the supply and demand of the world’s most popular cryptoasset and also raises the profile of bitcoin and the crypto sector as a whole.

-Typically speaking, when the supply of an asset decreases, assuming the demand remains the same, or grows, its price should increase.
-This is what has happened to the price of bitcoin following the last three halving events.
+Typically speaking, when the supply of an asset decreases, assuming the demand remains the same, its price should increase.
+While past events are no guarantee of future performance, this is what has happened to the price of bitcoin following the last four halving events.

 In terms of the wider crypto market, other assets have previously shown significant correlation with bitcoin’s price movements.
 Therefore, the Bitcoin halving impacts bitcoin directly, as well as the value of most altcoins as a result.